-The purpose of this resource is to equip students with the knowledge, skills, attitudes, and values to enable them to be informed and confident consumers.
-This supports The New Zealand Curriculum’s vision for young people to be informed decision makers who can actively contribute to the social and economic well-being of New Zealand.
+The purpose of these resources is to equip students with the knowledge, skills, attitudes, and values to enable them to be informed and confident consumers.
+This supports the New Zealand Curriculum’s vision for young people to be informed decision-makers who can actively contribute to the social and economic well-being of New Zealand.

 An introduction to the Consumer Protection school resources.

 Students will explore their role, rights and responsibilities as a consumer.
 See Year 4-6 resources

 Students will examine and describe the factors that influence people’s purchasing decisions.
 See Year 7-8 resources

 Students will recognise that purchasing goods or services involves a contract with terms and conditions.
 They will outline the steps they can take to remedy a dispute with a retailer.
 See Year 9-10 resources